Unappreciated, euro zone ploughs path of reform

 Joerg Kraemer, chief economist for Commerzbank in Frankfurt, said Monti's reforms could be considered exemplary for many countries, including Germany.

-"The reforms will reduce pension expenditure as a proportion of Italian GDP over the coming years, whereas for most of the industrialised countries the opposite is true," he said in a note.
+"The reforms will reduce pension expenditure as a proportion of Italian GDP over the coming years, whereas for most of the industrialized countries the opposite is true," he said in a note.

 Spain has made equally important progress on a different front: a recent far-reaching national wage agreement between the country's employers and two main unions clearly sets Spain on the path towards restoring competitiveness, Moec said.